CRA/LA

 Regional Administrator

-Ms. Lambert is the CRA/LA Regional Administrator for the Hollywood & Central Regional Area.
+Mr. McCoy is the CRA/LA Regional Administrator for the Hollywood & Central Regional Area.
 The Hollywood/Central Region is responsible for the Hollywood, East Hollywood/Beverly Normandie, Pico Union I & II, Mid City Corridors, Westlake and Wilshire Center/Koreatown project areas.
 There are 18 staff members deployed in the Hollywood/Central Region.
+Print BIO

 The Hollywood & Central Region is comprised of seven project areas, including East Hollywood/Beverly Normandie, Hollywood, Mid-City Corridors, Pico Union 1, Pico Union 2, Westlake and Wilshire/Korea Town.
 There are 17 priority projects in this region, including affordable housing , economic development and living wage job creating commercial development public improvements and cultural enhancements.